Mount Olympus: Access

-Olympus' massif is found about in the middle of Continental Greece and is easy to approach from the national railway network on the Athens-Thessaloniki line and the secondary roads that connect towns and villages around the mountain, with the principal base for excursions being the town of Litochoro, where there are many hotels and taverns.
+Olympus's massif is found about in the middle of Continental Greece and is easy to approach from the national railway network on the Athens-Thessaloniki line and the secondary roads that connect towns and villages around the mountain, with the principal base for excursions being the town of Litochoro, where there are many hotels and taverns.
 In addition, on Pieria's coastal zone there are many camp sites and lodgings.
 The nearest international airport is that of Thessaloniki, and railway stations are those of Litochoro, Katerini and Leptokarya.
 There is frequent service by KTEL buses and a taxi stand is in Litochoro's central square.